bdurand/support_table_data/README.md

 This will add any missing records to the table and update existing records so that the attributes in the table match the values in the data files.
 Records that do not appear in the data files will not be touched.
 Any attributes not specified in the data files will not be changed.

-The number of records contained in data files should be fairly small (ideally less than 100).
-It is possible to load just a subset of rows in a large table because only rows in the data files will be synced.
-You can use this feature if your table has a few rows that must exist but also allows user-entered values.
+The number of records contained in data files should be fairly small (ideally fewer than 100).
+It is possible to load just a subset of rows in a large table because only rows listed in the data files will be synced.
+You can use this feature if your table allows user-entered data, but has a few rows that must exist for the code to work.

-Loading data is done inside of a database transaction.
+Loading the data is done inside a database transaction.
 No changes will be persisted to the database unless all rows for a model are able to be synced.

 You can synchronize all models by calling `SupportTableData.sync_all!`.
-This method will discover all ActiveRecord models that have included `SupportTableData` and synchronize them.
-This does require that the classes are already loaded.
-This method will not work consistently in a Rails environment in development mode because application classes will not be loaded until they are first referenced.
+This method will discover all ActiveRecord models that include `SupportTableData` and synchronize each of them.
+Note that the model classes must already be loaded prior to calling `SupportTableData.sync_all!`.
+This method will produce inconsistent results in a Rails application in development mode because classes will only be loaded once they have been referenced at runtime.

 You need to call `SupportTableData.sync_all!` when deploying your application.
-This gem includes a rake task `support_table_data:sync` that will do this and which is suitable for hooking in to deploy scripts.
-An easy way to hook it in to a Rails application is to enhance the `db:migrate` task so that the sync task runs after database migrations are run.
-You can do this by adding code to a rake file in you applications `lib/tasks` directory:
+This gem includes a rake task `support_table_data:sync` to do this that is suitable for hooking into deploy scripts.
+An easy way to hook it into a Rails application is by enhancing the `db:migrate` task so that the sync task runs after database migrations are run.
+You can do this by adding code to a Rakefile in your applications `lib/tasks` directory:

 ```ruby
 if Rake::Task.task_defined?("db:migrate")